proc7ts/context-values/README.md

 ### Default Value

-Context entry may have a [default value] that will be returned, unless the entry has an explicitly provided one, or a [fallback value] specified.
+Context entry may have a [default value] that will be returned, unless the entry has an explicitly provided one or a [fallback value] specified.
 It is possible to request the default value directly:

 ```typescript